iFairPlay22/Scala-Planes-API/README.md

     kubectl apply -f planes-secret.yaml
     kubectl apply -f planes-config.yaml
     kubectl apply -f cassandra.yaml
+    # Wait to be ready and then insert the data using cqlsh
+    kubectl apply -f zookeeper.yaml
+    # Wait to be ready
+    kubectl apply -f broker.yaml
+    # Wait to be ready and then insert the topic
     kubectl apply -f planes-api.yaml
+    kubectl apply -f planes-broker-producer.yaml
+    kubectl apply -f planes-broker-consumer.yaml

 NOTES: Use cqlsh -u cassandra -p cassandra to run CQL queries